 Red is a warm, positive physical colour which draws attention to itself.
 It stimulates (especially appetite) so is a great colour to use if your business relies on your customers making impulse decisions.
 However, used in excess it can be overbearing.

 Common associations with the colour red – Action, power, energy, passion, desire, strength, motivation, drive, warmth, assertiveness and confidence.

 Tips when working with red – best used as an accent colour, as too much red can overwhelm.
 It will elicit a passionate response from most people, so ensure that is the kind of passion you want to work with.
 Red is a great eye-catching colour that can be used to direct attention (such as arrows or call to action buttons).

 Orange is the colour of flamboyance and passion, it is commonly associated with adventure, confidence and sociability.
 Orange inspires, vitalises and creates enthusiasm.
-Orange can also gives the impression of affordability.
+Orange can also give the impression of affordability.

 Common associations with the colour orange – adventure, stimulation, affordable, warmth, sociable, cheerful, creative, agreeable and informal.

 Tips when working with orange – Orange works well as an accent colour, but too much orange can cheapen the look of a product.
 In a social environment, orange helps to stimulate conversation and engagement.

 Yellow is a joyful, energetic colour often associated with cheerfulness.
 It’s optimistic, illuminating and brightening.
 It’s often associated with logic and mental clarity as well as originality and new ideas.

 Common associations with the colour yellow– hope, happiness, playful, optimism, logic, confidence, creativity, challenge, wisdom, communication and speed.